Tool List

 ### 2. Code Structure Analysis

-Based on the AST syntax tree, the tool achieves precise code segment search functions for classes, methods, properties, parent classes, and subclasses, enabling large models to accurately search for desired code segments.
+Based on the AST syntax tree, precise code segment search functions are implemented for classes, methods, properties, parent classes, and subclasses, allowing large models to accurately find the code segments they want.

 ### 3. MCP Protocol

-The tool uses the popular MCP protocol to empower AI, providing powerful MCP tools that enable large models to converse equally with security researchers in the same code context, fully leveraging AI's "subjective initiative."
+Using the popular MCP protocol to empower AI, through providing powerful MCP tools, large models can have equal dialogue with security researchers in the same code context, fully exerting the "subjective initiative" of AI.

 ### 4. Efficient AST Cache Mechanism

-The tool supports persistent caching of AST indexes, avoiding repeated parsing of source code for each analysis and significantly improving analysis speed for large projects.
+Supports persistent caching of AST indexes, avoiding repeated parsing of source code for each analysis, and greatly improving the analysis speed of large projects.
 The cache mechanism is configurable and supports automatic rebuilding and manual cleaning.

 ### System Requirements